Nic9407/DeepLearning-EPFL/Project1/README.md

                 in form of classes inheriting torch.nn.Module │   plot.py - Module containing implementations of functions for generating the desired plots
 |   report.pdf - Detailed project report
+|   requirements.txt - File containing the python packages required to run the project
 │   serialization.py - Module containing helper functions for (de)serializing
                        and (de)compressing Python objects from/to local storage │   test.py - Module containing the main code of the project